Universal Carrier: Praying Mantis

 The Praying Mantis came from an attempt to produce a low-silhouette vehicle that could still fire over obstacles.
-A one-man design based on Carden Loyd suspension was not adopted, but the inventor was encouraged to design a two-man version.
-This version was built in 1943, based on the Universal Carrier.
+The idea came from a First World War machine gun officer.
+A one-man design based on Carden Loyd suspension was built at the urging of retired Major-General Swinton, (Colonel Commandant of the Royal Tank Corps), and trialled in 1939, but the inventor was encouraged to design a two-man version by General Martel (formerly the Assistant Director of Mechanisation at the War Office).
+Design proceeded but this version was not built until 1943, by County Commercial Cars Ltd, using Universal Carrier parts.
 The hull was replaced with an enclosed metal-box structure with enough room for a driver and a gunner lying prone.
 This box, pivoting from the rear, could be elevated.
 At the top end was a machine-gun turret (with two Bren guns).
 The intention was to drive the Mantis up to a wall or hedgerow, elevate the gun, and fire over the obstacle from a position of safety.
 It was rejected after trials in 1944.
 An example of the Mantis is preserved in The Tank Museum.